hai-vr/documentation/docs/products/vixen/index.md

 <HaiTag requiresVRChat={true} />
 </HaiTags>

-*Vixen* is an Unity Editor tool that provides another approach to create interactive elements and toggles on your avatar.
+*Vixen* is a Unity Editor tool that provides another approach to create interactive elements and toggles on your avatar.

 :::warning[Compatibility notes]
 This tool requires <HaiTag requiresVRChat={true} short={true} />, and is currently incompatible with other apps and platforms.